d3/d3-color/README.md

 Color spaces!
 RGB, HSL, Lab and HCL (Lch).

 Even though your browser understands a lot about colors, it doesn’t offer much help in manipulating colors through JavaScript.
-This module provides representations for various color spaces, including [RGB](http://en.wikipedia.org/wiki/RGB_color_model), [HSL](http://en.wikipedia.org/wiki/HSL_and_HSV), [LAB](http://en.wikipedia.org/wiki/Lab_color_space) and [HCL](https://en.wikipedia.org/wiki/CIELUV_color_space#Cylindrical_representation), allowing specification, interpolation, conversion and manipulation (such as making colors brighter or darker).
+This module provides representations for various color spaces, including [RGB](https://en.wikipedia.org/wiki/RGB_color_model), [HSL](https://en.wikipedia.org/wiki/HSL_and_HSV), [Lab (CIELAB) and HCL (CIELCH)](https://en.wikipedia.org/wiki/Lab_color_space#CIELAB), allowing specification, interpolation, conversion and manipulation (such as making colors brighter or darker).

-A d3.color base type is provided if you want to extend D3 with additional color spaces.
-This type enables automatic RGB interpolation by [d3.interpolate](Transitions#d3_interpolate) (detected via `instanceof d3.color`).

-### API Reference
+Changes from D3 3.x:

+* A new color method parses the specified string according to [CSS Color Module Level 3](http://www.w3.org/TR/css3-color/#colorunits) and returns the corresponding color in its colorspace.
+For HSL color values, this is the HSL colorspace; for other values, the RGB colorspace is used.

+* In addition, the color method now correctly parses RGB colors with percentages (e.g., `rgb(30%,40%,50%)`).
+Decimal values where integers are required are no longer allowed (e.g., `rgb(100.5,0,0)` is not a valid color).

+* The rgb.brighter method no longer special-cases behavior for black and very dark channels; it is now a simple channel multiplier, consistent with rgb.darker and implementations in the other colorspaces.

+* The rgb.hsl method has been removed; use the appropriate constructor to convert any desired colorspace (e.g., `hsl(foo)`).

+* All colorspaces, including RGB, now support the color.rgb method.
+This method returns a color instance representing the nearest-equivalent color in the RGB colorspace.
+For RGB colors, it returns `this`.
+Use the rgb constructor if you want a copy.

+* When converting to HCL, hue and chroma are no longer undefined if the luminance is zero.
+Thus, the roundtrip from Lab to HCL and back again no longer loses information.

+* Colors are now validated upon construction.
+For example, an RGB color’s `r`, `g` and `b` values are integers in the range [0,100]; an HSL color’s `s` and `l` are numbers in the range [0,1].

 <a name="color" href="#color">#</a> <b>color</b>(<i>specifier</i>)